shkyler/gmit-pfda-trials/README.md

 ## Week 07
 Watched all the videos on the time series, and created a notebook called "timeseries".ipynb.
 I used this to work through the examples from the lecture

+## Week 08
+Watched the videos on bias.
+There was no new coding techniques so I didnt create a note book for myself